-To obtain a medical or pharmacy claim form, visit the Kaiser Permanente Web site at [www.kp.org](http://www.kp.org), log in, and then go to My Health Manager then My Medical Record.
+To obtain a medical or pharmacy claim form, visit www.kp.org, log in, and then go to My Health Manager then My Medical Record.
 The claim form will inform you about other information that you must include with your claim.